-What Can a Handyman Do in Huntsville, Alabama?
+What Can a Handyman Do Without a License in Huntsville, Alabama?

 In Huntsville (Madison County), most “handyman” work is legal without an Alabama contractor license as long as each job is under the state’s general contractor threshold (commonly $50,000) and you are not performing work that requires a state trade license (electrical, plumbing, HVAC/refrigeration, gas).
 Even when you’re exempt from a state contractor license, you typically still must (1) hold a City of Huntsville business license and (2) pull permits for regulated work (especially structural, electrical, plumbing, HVAC, and reroofing).